cheatsnake/shadify/README.md

 ### Math

 A module for generating random mathematical expressions.
 Great for creating various simulators, where you'll have to wiggle your brain.
-By the way, you can see my application as an example [Mind math](https://cheatsnake.github.io/MindMath/).
+You can see [my application](https://cheatsnake.github.io/MindMath/) as an example.

 -   Generating an expression with addition